In 2005 scientists were able to announce in the

-Ducks may have been paddling about in primeval
+journal Nature that ducks may have been paddling about in primeval

-years ago appear to belong to a relative of modern ducks and geese.
-The partial skeleton, discovered on Vega Island,
+years ago appeared to belong to a relative of modern ducks and geese.

-not evolve until the end of the dinosaurs' reign.
+lineages did not evolve until the end of the dinosaurs' reign.

 Although the first known primitive bird,

-birds did exist during the Jurassic and Cretaceous Periods, they
+birds did exist during the Jurassic and Cretaceous periods, they

 were largely wiped out by whatever killed the dinosaurs.
 According

 extinction and, subsequently, these lonely survivors blossomed into

 all the modern bird families we know today.

-But if the new find, known as Vegavis iaai, really
+But if the new find, known as Vegavis iaai, really was a

-is a

 relative of the duck, it would lend considerable weight to the

-catastrophe killed the "terrible lizards".
+catastrophe which killed the 'terrible lizards'.